mati-1/mati-1/README.md

 ### Hello there 🖐

 <p>🌱 I work as a Junior Frontend Developer.
-I'm basically doing application development in React/Next, but in the meantime I'm learning node.js because I want to be a fullstack developer in the future :)</p>
+I'm developing applications in React/Next, but in the meantime I'm learning node.js because my next goal is to become a fullstack developer 🙂</p>
-<p>🗣️ My level of English is remained at B1 but I'm currently learning everyday.

 ---